 Free weights require you to not only use your primary muscles but also to engage your stabilizing muscles.
 Using a power rack and free weights will provide superior results in comparison to using a machine.
 The following are additional benefits of using a power rack:

-- Ease-Of-Use.
 One of the most important workouts for building muscle mass and increasing strength is squats.
-Getting the bar on your back without a power rack is difficult.
+Getting the bar on your back without a rack is difficult.
 It could lead to improper form, which could result in injury.
-However, a power rack makes exercises like squats easy to do.
+However, a power cage makes exercises like squats easy to do.

 Downsides of Using a Power Rack